mastercomfig/mastercomfig/docs/os/linux.md

 ## Native Libraries

-The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the TF2 launcher script shades in some libraries.
+Using native libraries can have performance benefits, as well as fixing issues like mouse sensitivity and Wayland support.
+The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the TF2 launcher script shades in some libraries by itself.

+The two libraries which benefit from this approach are SDL2 and tcmalloc.
 Go to `TF2_FOLDER/bin` and delete `libSDL2-2.0.so.0`, and `libtcmalloc_minimal.so.4`.
 Now, Team Fortress 2 will not be able to load these libraries.
 The system will have to provide them, so make sure you have the 32-bit/multilib versions of `libtcmalloc` and `sdl2`.